nestorrente/erdiagram/docs/Library_usage.md

 ```

 Although we are using `MysqlDatabaseModelToCodeConverter` in this example, there is also support for other database
-engines, like Oracle (using `OracleDatabaseModelToCodeConverter`) or SQL Server (using
+engines, like Oracle (using `PostgresqlDatabaseModelToCodeConverter`) or SQL Server (using
 `SqlServerDatabaseModelToCodeConverter`).

 ### Generate OOP classes from an EntityRelationshipModel object